Vigan: Geography

+Vigan is situated 403.88 km from the capital city of Manila.

 Topography

 Its 2511 ha of land consists mostly of plains with gentle hills.
 Its boundaries on the north, east, south, and west are the municipalities of Bantay, Santa, Caoayan, and Santa Catalina, respectively.
 The South China Sea is on its southwest portion.

 Majority of its land, 60 percent of it, is used for agriculture.
 Around 32 percent is made up of residential area, nearly three percent are for commercial and industrial use, and around one percent is for institutional purposes.
 There are also forest reserves and fishponds included in Vigan's land area.

 Vigan is made up of 39 barangays.
 Thirty of them are classified as rural, but they occupy only 2,366 hectares.
 The remaining nine are classified as poblacion barangays and are together 144.75 hectares big.

 The barangays of Pagburnayan, Paoa, and Tamag are on the area of rolling plains.
 On the other hand, portions of Barangays Tamag and the barangays of Bulala and Salindeg are found on the city's hilly parts.

 Its most dominant hill feature is the Vigan Gap Hill in the eastern part, just 10 kilometers away from the city.
 Vigan used to be separated from the rest of the mainland by the rivers of Abra, Mestizo and Govantes, making it an island during that time.
 The Govantes River cuts the current Vigan plain from North to South.

 The large Abra and Mestizo rivers, together with the rivers of Bantay, Bantaoay, Nauman and Santo Tomas serve as part of a network that drain the Vigan plains.
 These rivers are not only important in safekeeping the city from floods, they also served as important ways of transport for trade-related activities from the 15th century to the 19th century, that helped make Vigan a thriving center.
 The most vital of these rivers is said to be the Mestizo River which was used by the small vessels to transport goods and people.

 There is a faulting trend in the Vigan plain that ends in Santa Catalina.